psychemedia/storytelling-notes/smuggling.md

 The Listeners
 BY WALTER DE LA MARE
-‘Is there anybody there?’ said the Traveller,
+'Is there anybody there?' said the Traveller,
 Knocking on the moonlit door;
 And his horse in the silence champed the grasses
-Of the forest’s ferny floor:
+Of the forest's ferny floor:
 And a bird flew up out of the turret,
-Above the Traveller’s head:
+Above the Traveller's head:
 And he smote upon the door again a second time;
-‘Is there anybody there?’ he said.
+'Is there anybody there?' he said.
 But no one descended to the Traveller;
 No head from the leaf-fringed sill
 Leaned over and looked into his grey eyes,